KIP 245: Transaction Bundle

 Hence, the cost of bundle rollback is equivalent to the sum of rollback costs for each individual transaction.

-As a result, this does not exacerbate the block generation performance.
+As a result, this does not negatively impact the block generation performance.

 Indefinite Timeout